Changing your PHP version, modules, settings and functions

 Unless you have a specific issue the default settings are normally fine.

 Please read the following section for more details on changing disabled_functions.

 By default a number of PHP functions are disabled.
 They can be found in the disabled_functions option.

 To enable a function you should remove it from this comma separated list.
 Clicking over the disabled functions will enable a small editing window.
-Be careful to ensure you don't leave any spaces and that there are commas between each remaining function.
-Click 'Apply' next to the field and then 'Save' to make any change.
+Be careful to ensure you don't leave any spaces and that there are single commas between each remaining function.
+Click outside the field or navigating away will save any changes.

 Any php.ini files that are placed inside your website are ignored by the server for security reasons.